 Immediately following latissimus dorsi flap breast reconstruction, expect soreness and swelling at all incision and operation sites.
 At the conclusion of the operation, Dr. Wirth will properly dress and bandage all incision sites.
 As with any surgery, be sure to follow any postoperative directions that are provided.
 Drain outputs must be monitored and recorded for Dr. Wirth.

 As the swelling subsides and incisions heal, you will see the full outcomes of latissimus dorsi flap breast reconstruction.
-Work with Dr. Wirth to determine the effectiveness of the procedure, and to ascertain whether or not any future revisions or treatments will be needed.
+Work with Garrett Wirth, MD, MS, FACS to determine the effectiveness of the procedure, and to ascertain whether or not any future revisions or treatments will be needed.